 Kiwanis becomes an international organization

 Come join us

 We would love to have you join us at our weekly meeting.
-They are held every Thursday at 12pm at Victory Baptist Church in Mt.
-Juliet.
+They are held every Monday at 12pm at CP Between The Lakes.